 At Tech Hub

-Tech Hub charges for printing, is capable of producing larger prints, and employs less stringent selection criteria.
-Therefore, this option may allow you to receive a larger version of your model, more quickly, and at a relatively modest cost.
+Tech Hub charges for printing, and employs less stringent selection criteria.
+Therefore, this option may allow you to receive your model quickly and at a relatively modest cost.
 Click here to print your model at Tech Hub.

 Sign up for free access to Lynda.com online tutorials!
 Choose your method of access, then learn everything you need to know at your own pace.
 Here are a few staff picks to get you started.